top of page

 1. The Ceremony Wording

-There are plenty of opportunities to give a special shout-out to all your important people, including your children - you can reflect on their importance in your life as a couple too.
+There are plenty of opportunities to give a special shout-out to all your important people in your wedding ceremony, including your children - you can reflect on their importance in your life as a couple too.

 “When Jane and Chris first got together, Jane said that she came as a package with her two boys, Ollie and Sam.
 Although Chris found it daunting at first to try and win over two teenage boys, he says it’s been a privilege to watch them grow up into kind young men (and have someone to play on the Xbox with!)”.